Australia Post parcel rate increases: what changed from 1 July 2026

 What Australia Post published

-Domestic parcel rate changes from 1 July 2026
+Domestic parcel prices from 1 July 2026

 What this means for HotSnail customers